godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 from ``prior_controller_velocities``.

-Finally, the last thing we do in ``_physics_process`` is checking to see if there is a held object.
+Next we check to see if there is a held object.
 If there is, we update the position and rotation of the held object to the position and rotation of ``grab_pos_node``.
 Because of how scale works, we need to temporarily store the scale and then reset the scale once we have updated the transform, as otherwise the scale will always be the same as the controller, which will break the immersion if the player grabs a scaled object.

+The last thing we are going to do in ``_physics_process`` is move the player if they are moving the trackpad/joystick on the VR controller.

+First, we convert the axis values into :ref:`Vector2 <class_Vector2>` variables so we can process them.
+We invert the X axis so moving the trackpad/joystick left will move the player left.

+.. note:: Depending on your VR controller and OS, you may need to change the code so it gets the proper axis values!

+Next we account for dead zones on both the trackpad and the joystick.
+The code for doing this is adapted from the link below, and I would highly recommend looking at it.

+.. tip:: You can find a great article explaining joystick deads zone here: http://www.third-helix.com/2013/04/12/doing-thumbstick-dead-zones-right.html

+One thing to note is how large we are making the dead zones.
+The reason we are using such large dead zones is to the player cannot move themselves accidentaly by placing their finger on the center of the touchpad/joystick, which make players feel motion sick if they are not expecting it.

+Next, we get the forward and right directional vectors from the VR camera.
+We need these so we can move the player forward/backwards and right/left based on where they are currently looking.

+Then we calculate how much the player will be moving by adding both the trackpad and the joystick vectors together and normalizing them.

+Next we calculate how far the player will go forwards/backwards and right/left by multiplying the VR camera's directional vectors by the combined trackpad/joystick vector.

+We then remove movement on the Y axis so the player cannot fly/fall simply by moving using the trackpad/joystick.

+And finally, we move the player if there is any movement forwards/backwards or right/left.
+If we are moving the player, we set ``directional_movement`` accordingly.

 _________

 Now, let's look at ``button_pressed``.

-First, we check to see if the button pressed is button ``14``, which for the Windows Mixed Reality controllers is the track pad button.
+If the button pressed is button ``15``, which for the Windows Mixed Reality controllers is the trigger button, we will interact with the held object assuming the controller is holding one, and if the player is not holding a object, we will try to start teleporting.

+If the controller is holding a object, and the held object has a method/function called ``interact``, we call the ``interact`` function on the held object.
-If button ``14`` was pressed, we then check to make sure the teleportation mesh is not visible and the controller is not holding a object.
-These checks are to ensure the player cannot teleport while holding something, and to make sure the player cannot teleport with both hands/controllers at the same time.

-If the teleportation mesh is not visible and the controller is not holding anything, we set ``teleport_button_down`` to ``true``, make ``teleport_mesh`` visible, and make the teleportation 'laser sight' mesh visible.
+If the controller is not holding a object, we then check to make sure the teleportation mesh is not visible.
+This check ensure the player cannot teleport cannot teleport with both hands/controllers at the same time.
+If the teleportation mesh is not visible, we set ``teleport_button_down`` to ``true``, make ``teleport_mesh`` visible, and make the teleportation raycast visible.
 This makes it where the teleportation mesh will follow the :ref:`Raycast <class_Raycast>` coming from the pointer finger of the hand.

-If the button pressed is button ``15``, which for the Windows Mixed Reality controllers is the trigger button, we will interact with the held object assuming the controller is holding one.
-If the controller is holding a object, and the held object has a method/function called ``interact``, we call the ``interact`` function on the held object.

 If the button pressed is button ``2``, which for the Windows Mixed Reality controllers is the grab/grip button, we will grab/throw a object.

+First, we make sure the player is not trying to teleport, as we do not want the player to be able to grab something while in the middle of trying to teleport.

-First, we check to see if the controller is already holding a object or not.
+Then we check to see if the controller is already holding a object or not.

+If the controller is not holding a object, we check to see which grab mode the player is using.

-If the controller is not holding a object, we then get all of the bodies overlapping the grab :ref:`Area <class_Area>`.
+If the player is using the ``AREA`` grab mode, we then get all of the bodies overlapping the grab :ref:`Area <class_Area>`.
 We go through all of the bodies in the grab :ref:`Area <class_Area>` and see if there is a :ref:`RigidBody <class_RigidBody>`.
 We also check to make sure any :ref:`RigidBody <class_RigidBody>` nodes in the :ref:`Area <class_Area>` do not have a variable called ``NO_PICKUP``, since we do not want to be able to pick up nodes with that variable.

 Assuming there is a :ref:`RigidBody <class_RigidBody>` node inside the grab :ref:`Area <class_Area>` that does not have a variable called ``NO_PICKUP``, we assign it to ``rigid_body`` for additional processing.

+If the player is using the ``RAYCAST`` grab mode, we first force the :ref:`Raycast <class_Raycast>` to update.
+We then check to see if the :ref:`Raycast <class_Raycast>` is colliding with something.

+If the :ref:`Raycast <class_Raycast>` is colliding with something, we then check to see if what is colliding with is a :ref:`RigidBody <class_RigidBody>`, and that it does not have a variable called ``NO_PICKUP``.
+If the :ref:`Raycast <class_Raycast>` is colliding with a :ref:`RigidBody <class_RigidBody>`, and it does not have a variable called ``NO_PICKUP``, we assign it to ``rigid_body`` for additional processing.

 If ``rigid_body`` is not ``null``, meaning we found a :ref:`RigidBody <class_RigidBody>` in the grab :ref:`Area <class_Area>`, we assign ``held_object`` to it.
 Then we store the now held :ref:`RigidBody <class_RigidBody>`'s information in ``held_object_data``.
 We are storing the :ref:`RigidBody <class_RigidBody>` mode, layer,